mrachuta/pyrat_server/README.md

 d) very simple visual layer, with useful JS code.

 If you will ask why Django was used without models (pure SQL queries - maybe for someone no sense): author started learning Django from totally wrong side.
-Models should be implemented for more flexible code and typical Django functional.
-Unfortunatelly, the power of Models was first seen at finish of development of this app.
+Models should be implemented for more flexible code and typical Django functionality.
+Unfortunately, the power of Models was first seen at finish of development of this app.
 Maybe in next versions Models will be implemented.

 ## Technologies